UNL Weatherfest and Science Spectacular

 This banquet served as a lead-in to the first CPSWS held in Lincoln, NE.
 The UNL Student Local AMS Chapter joined with the Omaha Offutt Local AMS Chapter on this evening to have their first ever joint meeting.
 Several of the speakers who participated in the NWA meeting during the week remained in Lincoln and spoke at the CPSWS Symposium on the following day October 7, 2000.

-The Origin of the Family Weatherfest
+Rebranded as the Family Weatherfest

 A request was made by the Director of Lancaster County Emergency Management to have the annual CPSWS event each Spring coincide with and incorporate the annual Spotter Training Workshop for Lancaster County.